 At Hammett, Bellin & Oswald, LLC, we work with clients facing the following types of charge:

-As you can see, our team works with clients facing charges for white collar crimes as well as other types of charge.
+As you can see, our team works with clients facing charges for white-collar crimes as well as other types of charges.
 If you are facing any of the charges listed above, we are equipped to defend your case.
 Our team also works with individuals seeking expungements of previous arrests and convictions.

 When you are facing a criminal charge, you are facing one or more penalties that may be imposed on you if you are convicted.
 With certain offenses, there are mandatory penalties for convictions.